XWangLabTHU/cfDNApipe/README.md

 *<font color=red>Note:</font> The environment name can be changed by replacing "-n cfDNApipe" to "-n environment_name".*

 *<font color=red>Note:</font> If errors about unavailable or invalid channel occur, please check that whether the .condarc file in your ~ directory had been modified.
 Modifing .condarc file may cause wrong channel error.
-In this case, just backup your .condarc file.
+In this case, just rename/backup your .condarc file.
 Once the installation finished, this file can be recoveried.
 Of course, you can delete .condarc file if necessary.*

-### Section 1.3: Enter Environment and Use cfDNApipe
+### Section 1.3: Activate Environment and Use cfDNApipe

 Once the environment is created, user can enter environment using the foloowing command.